 Lunder Conservation Center

 This was the first art conservation facility in the United States that allows the public permanent behind-the-scenes views of the preservation work undertaken by the National Portrait Gallery and Smithsonian American Art Museum.
 Conservation staff members are visible to the public through floor-to-ceiling glass walls.
-People may also learn more about conserving their art by appointment.
+People may also learn more about conserving their own art by appointment.

 The Robert and Arlene Kogod Courtyard